omarceloribeiro/spfxblazorwebpart/README.md

 dotnet watch run --project BlazorApp1
 ```

-## Know Issues

-* webppart must be added to a page different from homee and the url has to finish with / in order to work the routes in blazor app. ex: /SitePages/app.aspx/
-* blazor app is not loaded when the page is in edit mode
-* blazor app has to be deployed to siteassets library

 ## Help

 * error: Failed to find a valid digest in the 'integrity' attribute for resource